 When you are sharing with your child your interests and encouraging their gifts in return, something amazing happens!
 It opens up a path to them.
-One that is unique to them.
-Pack their backpack with a couple of secret supplies I’m going to share, and you are setting them on the road to a productive life.
+One that is unique to your teenager.
+Pack their life backpack with a couple secret supplies I’m going to share, and you are setting them on the road to a productive, successful life.

 Note: This post contains affiliate links.
 If you purchase through a link The Reluctant Cowgirl will receive a small commission, at no additional cost to you, used toward keeping this blog going.
 I only recommend products I appreciate and trust.
 Read all my disclosure here.